charlesrosenbauer/Bzo-Compiler/README.md

 $...
 Denote Builtin; this character is only available for use in identifiers for types and functions built in to the language.
 Most types and functions that use builtins will be given an alias.

 Identifiers beginning with uppercase letters are denoted as types.
 Identifiers beginning with lowercase letters or symbols are defined as functions or variables.
+Identifiers starting with a capital letter and ending with a single quote (') are type variables.

 ```